-The Company, jointly and severally with easyJet Airline Company Limited, guarantees the contractual obligations in relation to the three €500 million bonds issued by easyJet plc under the Euro Medium Term Note (EMTN) Programme in February 2016, October 2016 and June 2019, to achieve equal level of protection.
+The Company, jointly and severally with easyJet Airline Company Limited, guarantees the contractual obligations in relation to the three €500 million bonds issued by easyJet plc under the Euro Medium Term Note (EMTN) Programme in February 2016, October 2016, and June 2019, to achieve equal level of protection.
+The February 2016 and October 2016 Eurobonds were repaid in February 2023 and October 2023 respectively.